josephecombs/HN-job-matcher/README.md

 Hi everyone.
-I want to use Nokogiri to parse the Hacker News jobs thread.
-Next I want to match job seekers and companies who are hiring.
+I used the Nokogiri gem to parse the HN jobs threads this month, then I used the similar_text gem to create a ranking of jobs to apply to for each user who posted.

-If you posted to the "seeking" thread, you can look in /spit to see the ranking of jobs you should apply to based on .similar method's (of the similar_text gem) comparison of your post to each of the "seeking" posts.
+If you posted to the "seeking a job" thread, you can look in /spit to see the ranking of jobs you should apply to based on .similar method's (of the similar_text gem) comparison of your post to each of the "seeking" posts.

 PS - plz hire me!
 I posted as jecjec int the thread!